WAM2layers/WAM2layers/docs/userguide.md

    `wam2layers` should point to the file `src/wam2layers/cli.py`.
 1. We use [`click`](https://click.palletsprojects.com/en/8.1.x/) to further
    process everything that comes after the `wam2layers` command.
-For example, `wam2layers backtrack` is redirected to `src/wam2layers/tracking/backtrack.py:cli`.
+For example, `wam2layers track` is redirected to the appropriate module (`src/wam2layers/tracking/backtrack.py:run_experiment` or `src/wam2layers/tracking/forwardtrack.py:run_experiment`).
 This function takes the configuration file as input and passes it on to a function called `run_experiment`.
 ```